atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-security.md

 ## Permission tiers

 Now that you can easily grant anyone access to data, you will have more people accessing data.
 While this is advantageous for analysis and exploration you do need to be mindful of what schemas and tables they can see.

-Start out by creating two users groups on the data lake.
+Start out by creating two users groups on the Data Lake as follows:

 1. For admin and engineers
 2. For analysts and business users

-You can prevent the 2nd group from accessing sensitive data in the data lake by having their group not have access to the schemas or tables with that type of data.
+You can prevent the second group from accessing sensitive data in the Data Lake by having that group not have access to the schemas or tables with that type of data.

 ![](https://lh5.googleusercontent.com/EBZLvI4bTX2xhZPvfxfa2esMvquX_lw4aTEo86YdP0S2LFGHW2zHDK9-maTlML1TE4WSsAysisBALWmVm3IZyn_AP1jtMzrXJoMvXJiY_Rvgxo4BmL5EUc72N5Q_T6lsrRV5KzW5)

 In general set broad controls so it is easy to manage.
-As you grow in sophistication and turn your data lake into a data warehouse and mart you can create more refined permissions settings.
+As you grow in sophistication and turn your Data Lake into a Data Warehouse and Data Mart you can create more refined permissions settings.